yupswing/MimicRush/README.md

 ---

 ## TODO (1.3)
+- [ ] save offline score and submit when online
+- [ ] ping when launch
 - [ ] particles! (there should be some)
 - [ ] NOT WORKING splash screen (picture) on ios [asked to the community]
 - [ ] make the help text sarcastic!